Jim Caldwell (American football): Miami Dolphins

 After the Miami Dolphins hired Brian Flores as their new head coach, Caldwell was hired to Flores' staff as assistant head coach and quarterbacks coach on February 8, 2019.
 On July 13, 2019, it was announced Caldwell would take a leave of absence to address health issues, but remained as a consultant.
 Following the 2019 season, Caldwell was not retained by the Dolphins.

 On January 4, 2022, Caldwell interviewed to become the next head coach of the Jacksonville Jaguars.
 On January 15, he completed an interview for the head coaching job at the Chicago Bears.
-He was later interviewed for a second time by new General Manager Ryan Poles on January 25.
+He was later interviewed for a second time by new general manager Ryan Poles on January 25.

-Caldwell not receiving another head coaching opportunity since 2017, along with his dismissals from the Colts and Lions, were cited by Flores as examples of the league's racial discrimination in his 2022 class-action lawsuit against the NFL.
+Caldwell not receiving another head coaching opportunity since 2017, along with his dismissals from the Colts and Lions, were cited by Flores as examples of the league's alleged racial discrimination in his 2022 class-action lawsuit against the NFL.

 Carolina Panthers

 On January 9, 2023, Caldwell was interviewed as a candidate for the Carolina Panthers' head coach position.

-On February 14th, 2023, Caldwell was named a senior assistant for the Panthers under new head coach Frank Reich.
+On February 14, 2023, Caldwell was named a senior assistant for the Panthers under new head coach Frank Reich.